Walt Disney World Releases Two New Discounted Offers For Late 2018 Vacations

 Discounts can be as follows (depending on availability):

-- Select Disney Value Resorts: 10%
+- Select Disney Value Resorts: 10 percent

 In order to take advantage of that discount, guests must book by Oct.
 7, 2018, for stays most nights Sunday through Thursday for the dates of Oct.
 8 through Nov.
 8, 2018.
 For stays most nights between Nov.
 11 through Dec.
 24, 2018, guests can book through Christmas Eve.